microprediction/timemachines/CONTRIBUTE.md

  https://github.com/microprediction/timemachines/blob/main/CONTRIBUTE_COMPUTE_PA.md)
    2. Cut and paste a bash command to burn some rare Memorable Unique Identifiers, and donate them.
 See [CONTRIBUTE_COMPUTE_MUIDS.md](https://github.com/microprediction/timemachines/blob/main/CONTRIBUTE_COMPUTE_MUIDS.md)

-Contributing compute, but also brains:
+ ## Contribution Patterns where you'll hopefully learn something
+Or teach me.

-   3. Create any kind of crawler you like in any language (though Python is easier).
-Then improve it.
+   3. Create any kind of Python crawler.
+Run it.
+Improve it.
+Repeat.
 See the [knowledge center](https://www.microprediction.com/knowledge-center) tutorials.
+   4. Create any kind of crawler, not in Python.
+There's less support for that, but see the [public api](https://www.microprediction.com/public-api) and Google search (for "microprediction client Julia", for example, or "micropredciction client typescript).

 Adding time-series functionality (skaters) to timemachines: